Step 4: Create the Zero Trust Policy

 - Howshould you allow access to the resource?Apply Content-ID and best practices to protect against threats in application traffic:

-- Apply the philosophy of least-privileged access to security policy.
+- Apply the philosophy of least-privilege access to security policy.
 Allow only users with legitimate business reasons to access only the applications they need to access for business purposes at only the proper times and only in the proper way.

 - Apply policy and threat prevention consistently across all locations (network, cloud, endpoints), for all local and remote users so the policy follows the user wherever the user goes, for all applications, and for all resources.
 Inconsistent policy increases vulnerabilities, is difficult to understand and maintain, and may negatively affect compliance requirements and audits.
 Use physical next-generation firewalls and virtual VM-Series firewalls as segmentation gateways to apply consistent Zero Trust, Layer 7, Kipling Method policy in the network and the cloud.
 Use Prisma Access (cloud) and GlobalProtect (on-premise installation and with Prisma Access) to extend consistent Zero Trust policy to endpoints.
 For unmanaged endpoints (endpoints on which you don’t want to or can’t place an agent), use GlobalProtect Clientless VPN to apply consistent policy.
 Create and reuse Panorama templates and stacks to apply consistent policy across similar locations, such as your data centers or your perimeters.